ABKM – Akhil Bhartiya Kshatriya Mahasabha | Founded by Raja Balwant Singh Ji, Awagarh

 Foundation of the Mahasabha

-Objectives of the Akhil Bhartiya Kshatriya Mahasabha
+ย Objects of the Akhil Bhartiya Kshatriya Mahasabha

-The organization aimed to:
+The association aimed to

 Education and Cultural Upliftment

-Role in Post-1857 Unity and Legacy
+Part in Post-1857 Unity and Legacy

 Conclusion: A Lasting Symbol of Unity and Resistance